oym3778/SWEN_261_Music_Magic/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

+Our api backend functions by maintaining two json files of needs, one representing the cupboard and the other representing the funding basket.
+The json files are able to be modified by the NeedFileDAO and BasketFileDAO, which are both controlled by the interfaces NeedDAO and BasketDAO respectively.
+NeedController and BasketController allow editing of the json files using http requests, and the Need class represents one Need itself.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as critical attributes and methods._
 >